shyampurk/kitchen-tracker/README.md

 ## Usage

 Once the hardware and server is configured and deployed, the app can be launched to start tracking the inventory.
-But before launching the app, keep two containers on the load cell assembly and fill them up to a certain level with any commonly used kitchen consumable item, such as cereals (rice, wheat, etc.) or staples.
+But before launching the app, keep two containers on the load cell assembly and fill them up to a certain level with any commonly used kitchen consumable item, such as cereals or some form of staple food.

 ### General Usage